 Hearing tests can distinguish the type of hearing loss, including:

-- Sensorineural – the cochlea or cochlear nerve are damaged.
+- sensorineural – the cochlea or cochlear nerve is damaged

-- Mixed – the hearing loss is caused by a combination of conductive and sensorineural problems.
+- mixed – the hearing loss is caused by a combination of conductive and sensor neural problems.

 Hearing loss can also be described as: